16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 It’s very easy to get to the centre of Prague from Vaclav Havel Airport.
 You first take a bus or a trolley bus and then ‘metro’ (underground) to get to the centre.

-The ticket is 40 crowns (about £1.50), and it’s valid for up to 90 minutes.
+The ticket is 50 CZK, and it’s valid for up to 90 minutes.
 You can change your public transport (bus, tram, underground, train) as many times as you like within the valid period.

 You need to validate your ticket in a machine as you board the bus and then keep the ticket in your pocket until the end of your journey (you don’t need to validate it every time you change a bus, tram or underground).